"We are very fortunate to have hired such a wonderful team!!" by A.K., Past Client

 Lewd or lascivious exhibition, Florida Statute § 800.04(7)

-This is defined as intentionally masturbating, exposing genitals in a lewd or lascivious manner or committing any other sexual act that does not involve actual physical or sexual contact with the victim.
+This offense does not require any physical touching.
+Lewd and lascivious exhibition is defined as intentional masturbation or the exposing of genitals in a lewd or lascivious manner.
 This includes, but is not limited to, sadomasochistic abuse, sexual bestiality or the simulation of any act involving sexual activity.
-It can be classified as:
+The offense can be classified as:

 A second-degree felony if the alleged offender is 18 years of age or older.